seL4/camkes-tool/docs/index.md

 exposing an existing built-in and having difficulty you may find the implementations of `breakpoint` or `exec` informative as examples.

+### Core Libraries

+CAmkES has a notion of "core libraries" as the set of seL4 libraries that may be relied on to be available from within the template context.
+These are defined within the camkes.mk Makefile fragment available in the CAmkES directory.
+This set of libraries has been extended on demand to cover all base seL4 infrastructure.
+This can be freely expanded to cover more libraries with no expected surprises.

+Be aware that these libraries will be unconditionally depended upon and linked into all CAmkES components.
+That is, the user's lists of libraries defined in their application Makefile will all be silently extended to include the core libraries.

 ### Testing

 Currently there are only tests for the [parser](#parser); that is, the test